Tiffany678/BakeryShop_PassionProject/README.md

 ## Conclusion
-In this article, I created a simple e-commerce application in the business tier and the backend database.
-The steps above demonstrates how to set up the configuration, make our data variable for displaying to the frontend.
+In this article, we learned how to build a basic web application with Spring Boot.